 Family-owned custom packaging designer and thermoformer since 1962.

-Dordan's cleanroom houses Keifel Speedformers with best-in-class forming, cutting, stripping, and stacking stations.
-These thermoformers have advanced machine controls and programming capabilities, allowing for the production of consistently high quality medical packaging.
+Dordan's cleanroom houses Keifel thermoforming machines with sophisticated forming, cutting, stripping, and stacking stations.
+These plastic thermoformers have advanced machine controls and programming capabilities, allowing for the production of consistently high quality medical packaging.
 All cleanroom tooling and ancillary components are designed, produced, and assembled in house.

-Heated cutting dies with minimalist tag design allow for clean cutting, reducing fiber hairs and tags on the flange of the cut part.
+Heated cutting dies with strategic tag placement allow for clean cutting, reducing fiber hairs and tags on the flange of the formed part.

-Stainless steel dies, build ups, and form tools, married with syntactic foam assist plugs, allow for production of consistent and high quality thermoformed parts.
+Stainless steel dies, build ups, and form tools, married with syntactic foam assist plugs, allow for production of consistent and high quality thermoformed medical packaging.

-Automated strippers and custom stackers facilitate the efficient production of medical packages.
+Custom designed and built in house strippers and stackers facilitate efficient thermoforming of medical packaging.

 Dordan's cleanroom production SOP is governed by comprehensive documentation and procedures.

 All cleanroom production staff are trained in protocols and etiquette before entering the cleanroom, while operating within the cleanroom, and upon departure.
 Cleanroom staff are fitted with gowns, booties, hair nets, and gloves; each entry to the cleanroom requires a new set of gear.

 Staff gown up in a separate room that is within the cleanroom hardwall construction, which has lower air pressure then the cleanroom, ensuring that upon entry, air is pushed out of the cleanroom into the gowning room.